hemant4106/EventPal-Community-Event-Discovery-Management-Platform/README.md

 npm run dev
 ```

-⚠️ Make sure `db.json` is present in your project root (it stores event data).
+⚠️ Make sure `events.json` is present in your project /data (it stores event data).

 ---